Hamble-le-Rice

-Hamble-le-Rice is a village and civil parish in the Borough of Eastleigh in Hampshire, England.
-It is best known for being an aircraft training centre during the Second World War and is a popular yachting location.
+Hamble-le-Rice, commonly known as Hamble, is a village and civil parish in the Borough of Eastleigh in Hampshire, England.
+It is best known for being a flying training centre during the Second World War and is a popular yachting location.
 The village and the River Hamble also featured in the 1980s BBC television series Howards' Way.
 The village centre, known as The Square, Hamble, has a more traditional English village aesthetic which differentiates it from the small industrial areas (mostly marinas) close to the village.

 Location

 Hamble-le-Rice is on the south coast of England, south-east of Southampton at the tip of the Hamble peninsula, bounded by Netley, Butlocks Heath, Bursledon, Southampton Water and the River Hamble.

 History

 Although previously known as "Hamble", "Hamelea", "Hammel", and "Ham-en-le-Rice", the village's official name is now Hamble-le-Rice.
 The name "Hamble" is still in common usage.
 On 27 April 1992, the civil parish was renamed from "Hamble" to "Hamble-le-Rice".
 To the south of the village, lies the site of an Iron Age promontory hillfort, Hamble Common Camp.

 The place-name 'Hamble-le-Rice' is first attested in a French document of 1147, where it appears as Amle.
 It appears as Hamele in 1270, and as hamele in the Rys in 1404.
 The village takes its name from the River Hamble; the Rice is the Old English hrīs meaning 'brushwood' or perhaps by extension 'scrubland', and of which the modern form is the word rushes.
 Thus a modern form of the name might be 'Hamble-in-the-Rushes'.
+An alternative explanation for the "-le-Rice" ending is that this derives from the Norman French "en le rys", meaning "on the hill".

 The area is home to the remains of a defensive structure dating to the reign of King Henry VIII.
 Known as St Andrew's Castle, investigations suggest that it consisted of a rectangular structure fronted by a gun platform with a semi-circular layout.
 The structure was protected by a moat, with a two gun platforms mounted on the counterscarp.
 The structure was intact as late as the early 17th century.